Yay! The Hero is coming to town!

 Rana: Now if you don't mind, I'm going to run like hell before you blow the place or something.
 I know how you work.

-Despite Spectres being the most elite soldiers in the galaxy, when one considers how many Spectres have a tendency to die around Shepard, one has to seriously wonder if s/he isn't like kryptonite to them, turning them into a Red Shirt Army.
-In the first game, Nihlus is murdered shortly after meeting them and Saren dies at Shepard's hands.
-In Lair of the Shadow Broker after revealing herself to be a traitor, Tela Vasir is killed during a confrontation with Shepard.
-The Virmire Survivor can potentially be killed during a standoff in the third game if certain speech checks aren't met, and Jondum Bau can potentially die, depending on whether or not Shepard recruited Kasumi in the second game.
+Despite Spectres being the most elite soldiers in the galaxy, they have a strange habit of getting killed around Shepard.
+In the first game, Nihlus is murdered shortly after meeting Shepard and Saren dies at Shepard's hands.
+In Lair of the Shadow Broker, after being revealed as a traitor, Tela Vasir is killed during a confrontation with Shepard.
+The Virmire Survivor can potentially be killed during a stand-off in the third game if certain speech checks aren't met, and Jondum Bau can potentially die, depending on whether or not Shepard recruited Kasumi in the second game.

 In the Citadel DLC for the third game, Shepard is responsible for the destruction of a posh sushi restaurant after being ambushed by a group of mercenaries.
-No-one lets Shepard forget about this, particular since they exited the establishment by falling through the fishtank.
+No-one lets Shepard forget it - mostly because Shepard's exit from the restaurant involved falling through the aquarium-floor.

 Nathan Drake of Uncharted would honestly prefer it if stuff didn't blow up everywhere he goes, but it just... seems to happen.
 Accidentally.
 This is lampshaded a lot and even played for subtle tragedy late in Among Thieves, when an innocent Tibetan village that happened to be sheltering Nate is invaded and shot to pieces with many casualties.
 In the third game, Nate manages to accidentally turn a plane in stable flight into a streak of flaming shrapnel from the cargo bay, shortly after boarding it, in an astonishing sequence of events that borders on Disaster Dominoes.